Contents

 Based on the same design, the Nikon FG-20 was meant to be a less expensive alternative to the FG.

-The Nikon FE was released in 1978, so it is older, as well as being 100 grams heavier.
-With aperture priority AE and manual mode, it is similar in shooting features to the FG-20.
+The Nikon FE was released in 1978 and is 100 grams heavier.
+It has aperture priority AE and manual mode, like the FG-20.

-However, the FE was targeted at what we refer to today as the prosumer market.
-Build quality is superior to the FG.
+The build quality of the Nikon FE is better than the FG.
 There are also 3 different focusing screens that can be used in the camera.
 (K, B, and E)

 The Canon AE-1 is more expensive on the used market and has a slightly lower quality build.
 What’s notable is that the AE-1 was the first automatic exposure camera to be released.